Worldwide Brands Review 2018 (plus Discount) — What is Worldwide Brands and Is It Worth The Money?

 Does Worldwide Brands list suppliers of X?

-WWB is the largest directory by products listed — by a long way, it has nearly ten times the number of products listed as Salehoo, for example.
+WorldwideBrands is the largest directory by products listed — by a long way, it has nearly eight times the number of products listed as Salehoo, for example.

 With that many products listed it’s probably your best chance of finding what you’re looking for, but the only way to find out for sure is to try it out.
 The support team at WWB also offer to find suppliers for products not yet in their database, which is a service unmatched by rival directories.

-Are the suppliers in wholesaler directories safe to buy from?
+Are the suppliers in wholesale directories safe to buy from?

 Are there any counterfeit or scam suppliers in these directories?

 No — all wholesalers and drop shippers are checked before being added.
-WWB even offer an guarantee that all their suppliers are fully checked and legitimate.
+WorldwideBrands even offer an guarantee that all their suppliers are fully checked and legitimate.

 Does Worldwide Brands offer a money back guarantee?